 But why is this happening with phones, and not other devices?
 What is it about phones that bring us such a surge of dopamine?

 Take tablets, for example.
 They’re sleek, digital, and somewhat portable, just like phones.
 But the difference between a phone and a tablet is that we tend to use tablets for more personal, passive activities, like watching videos and reading books.
-These activities prompt a totally different neurological response.
-(Psychology Today)
+These activities prompt a totally different neurological response, according to Psychology Today.

 However, we tend to use our phones for a different function.
 They serve as a portal to connect to our social world.
 We spend most of our time on cell phones texting, scrolling through social media, and messaging friends.